What's New in Tracker.js

 Global Properties (aa.set)

-// After login, tag all events with the user's plan
+// After login, tag later events with the user's plan

 window.aa.set({ plan: 'pro', team: 'acme-corp' });